Introduction

 The model is for internal use.

-But also, it is spreadable like a ceiling underneath the greenhouse roof.
+However, it is also spreadable like a ceiling underneath the greenhouse roof.

 You could even establish it as a moveable thermic cover.